|

 Evelyn M. Thomson (Pastore)

-Evelyn Margaret Peggy Thomson was born on November 20, 1917, in Himrod, New York, her father, Kent C., was 26, and her mother, Margaret, was 30.
-She had two sisters Eleanor and Loretta and two brothers Frank and Kent.
+Evelyn Margaret Peggy Thomson was born on November 20, 1917, in Himrods, New York, to Margaret T Henehan and Kent Chester Thomson She had two sisters Eleanor and Loretta and two brothers Frank and Kent.
 In Rye her family lived at 385 Boston Post Rd and were members of the Church of the Resurrection.

-Evelyn served as an officer in the U.S. Army during World War II.
-She earned a degree In 1941 at Johns Hopkins University School of Nursing and served with the Army Nurse Corps.
+Evelyn enlisted and served as an officer in the U.S. Army Nurse Corps during World War II.

 The citation says, "Lieut.
 Thomson, as a nurse in charge of a hospital ward, has through her organizing ability and skill enabled her ward to achieve and maintain a high standard of efficiency over long periods of heavy operations in the field.
 Working day and night, often without regular hours for sleeping and eating, she has at all times given her patients the best possible treatment and care."
 Lieut.
 Thomsons sister, Loretta, is with the WAC and they recently met in France.